Render a volume

 # ... again compute the projection integral

-integrated_potential = compute_projection(rotated_voxel_potential)
+integrated_potential = compute_projection(rotated_voxel_potential, config)

 # ... and again, plot